by Victor Sesma

 Despite being a bit cold for swimming on the beach, Alicante in January is a good time for visiting the city.
 Most probably the weather is going to treat you well giving you warm mornings in the surprisingly good weather in winter in Alicante.

 Alicante is a pretty working Spanish city with tourism so it doesn’t empty down in winter or January.
 The Santa Barbara Castle, all the museums in Alicante and the nightlife (such as Latino music clubs) are open.
-Also, day trips to Tabarca island are possible too.
+Also, day trips to Tabarca Island are possible too.

 Furthermore, it is still the festive season in the country.
 Christmas in Spain ends with the Three Wise Men or Three Kings celebration on the 5th-6th of January.